 CELTA courses are expensive for a reason.
 They are really in-depth and give you the best possible preparation for stepping into the classroom by including lots of contact time in the classroom.
 Within the range of TEFL courses on the market, generally more expensive courses cover more topics and give more in-depth training.
 Whereas the cheaper courses often skip some of the components deemed non-essential, like how teach online, over the phone or managing large class sizes.

 A cheaper course will teach you the basics you need to land a job.
 A slightly more expensive TEFL course will be more in-depth, cover a wider range of modules and should offer student support, along with access to their job website to help you find a reputable job.
 This isn’t to say some of the cheaper options don’t have these too, so explore course content and support before you purchase (or rule out a cheaper course).
 We can’t personally comment on how good super-budget courses are, but we have friends who have successfully obtained teaching jobs with these certificates, so they can’t be all that bad?

 QUICK TIP: When I finally decided which TEFL course I wanted to purchase I waited before purchasing it incase any offers came out, and sure enough, within weeks I was able to buy it with £70 off!
 TEFL companies regularly run discount offers so we recommend signing up for mailing lists and taking advantage of them.

 TEFL course accreditation

 This is one of the most important factors and something which should be at the forefront of your TEFL course hunt.
 You need to ensure that any TEFL course you spend money on and invest your time into is accredited by an outside agency.
 If it isn’t accredited, move your search along.
 Accreditation ensures it is recognised and accepted all over the world.
 Also, outside accreditation is a good way of checking that the course you purchase is legit and not a scam.
-Our courses were accredited by a large number of different agencies which indicated that the course would be a decent quality.
+Our courses were accredited by a large number of different educational agencies which indicated that the course would be a decent quality.